cerner/terra-clinical/packages/terra-clinical-onset-picker/docs/README.md

 The terra-clinical-onset-picker component provides users a way to enter or select an approximate date for use in onset scenarios.

-This component manages it's own state.
+This component manages its own state.

 ## Getting Started